Office: Workspaces

 Study booth: an enclosed workspace for one person; suitable for short-term activities that demand concentration or confidentiality.
+Also termed an alonement space, it is designed for individual uninterrupted work and solitude.
+The spaces are akin to smoke break areas.
+Alonement spaces are a response to the rise of open plan offices.

 Work lounge: a lounge-like workspace for two to six people; suitable for short-term activities that demand collaboration and/or allow impromptu interaction.

 Touch down: an open workspace for one person; suitable for short-term activities that require little concentration and low interaction.

 Meeting spaces

 Meeting spaces in an office typically use interactive processes, be they quick conversations or intensive brainstorming.
-There are each supporting different activities.